 - Improper tire pressures can overload your tires, causing heat buildup.
 Too much heat buildup in a tire can cause reduced trailer stability, tire blowout, loss of control or worse.
 Always keep a tire pressure gauge in your trailer and before each trip make a quick check of all tire pressures.
 A tire left under-inflated for even a short period of time can suffer interior damage. - Tires may lose pressure over time due to air molecules that are highly pressurized working their way through the rubber of the tire to the outside.
 Over a month's time, a tire may lose as much as 1-3 PSI.
 When storing your trailer, inflate tires to max capacity and top off the pressure before towing again. - You cannot determine proper tire pressure by visual inspection, although extremely low tire pressures will be clearly visible.
 Only a tire pressure gauge will accurately tell you what is going on. - Tire pressures are recorded as PSI (pounds per square inch, in the U.S.) and KPA (kilopascals, the metric, international measurement). - Recommended tire pressures are normally recorded as "cold" tire pressures.
 The cold inflation pressure is when the tire has not been in use for more than one mile or subjected to heat from driving within the last three hours.
-A "hot" tire's pressure may be as much as 6 PSI higher than a cold pressure reading. - You can find air compressors at most major service stations.
-Alternatively, portable air compressors powered by 12V car charger outlets or 110V electric are usually available from hardware, automotive or building supply stores. - Keep a high-quality tire pressure gauge in your camper.
+A "hot" tire's pressure may be as much as 6 PSI higher than a cold pressure reading. - You can find air compressors at most major service stations Alternatively, portable air compressors powered by 12V car charger outlets or 110V electric are usually available from hardware, automotive or building supply stores.
+The 12V portable air compressors are generally not very high quality or very speedy but may get the job done just fine. - Keep a high-quality tire pressure gauge in your camper.
 Cheap tire gauges are often more inaccurate.
 You can find good ones at auto parts stores or at professional tire dealer facilities.
 Ask for recommendations.